-The Micro-Metrics Company has been in business since 1961, manufacturing precision quality-inspection devices.
+The Micro-Metrics Company has been in business since 1961, manufacturing precision dry-film thickness measuring devices.
 Located in Cumming, Georgia, U.S.A., the company manufactures five major instruments and associated accessories.

 OG202 and OG204

-Direct measurement of total coating thickness and thickness of individual coats of paint is a unique capability of the Tooke Paint Inspection Gauge.
+Direct measurement of total dry-film thickness and the thickness of individual coats of paint is a unique capability of the Tooke Paint Inspection Gage.
 Thus, in addition to routine use, it often serves as a referee instrument to calibrate indirect or non-destructive thickness measuring instruments.
 Other uses include assessment of substrate conditions and coating adhesion, and observation of microscopic cracking, tendency for brittleness, cratering, or other microscopic film symptoms.

 Supplied in thickness ranges of 1–10 mils (S-701) or 10–60 mils (S-702) in non-certified grades.
 Packaged in sets of six pieces in a plastic folder.
-Essential for performance verification of indirect (magnetic or eddy current) type gauges and micrometers, and for precision comparison with Paint Inspection Gauge results.
+Essential for performance verification of indirect (magnetic or eddy current) type gauges and micrometers, and for precision comparison with Tooke Paint Inspection Gage results.

 Website design and management